-- 1. includes identical or almost identical reproduction of others' formulations or work when the reproduced parts are not marked with quotation marks, written in italics, indented or with another distinct indication of source references, including page numbers or the like (cribbing/copying). - 2. includes substantial passages with a choice of words that are so close to another printed medium, that when compared it is obvious that the passages could not have been written by the student without using the other printed medium (to paraphrase etc.) - 3. includes the use of words or ideas of others without making references or giving credit to the originators (other kind of plagiarism), - 4. re-use text and/or central ideas from one's own work that has previously been through an assessment or earlier published works without taking the above-mentioned points into consideration.
+- includes identical or almost identical reproduction of others' formulations or work when the reproduced parts are not marked with quotation marks, written in italics, indented or with another distinct indication of source references, including page numbers or the like (cribbing/copying). - 2. includes substantial passages with a choice of words that are so close to another printed medium, that when compared it is obvious that the passages could not have been written by the student without using the other printed medium (to paraphrase etc.) - 3. includes the use of words or ideas of others without making references or giving credit to the originators earlier published works without taking the above-mentioned points into consideration.